JayChen1060920909/Projects/README.md

-# These are mini projects finish by Jay Chen.
+# These are mini projects by Jay Chen.